Luz en Casa in Peruvian Department of Cusco

 The benefits of having access to clean energy services are directly reflected in the improvement of the quality of life of the beneficiaries and their environment: improved health, economic savings and environmentally friendly.

-FIRST HOUSEHOLDS ATTENDED
+HOUSEHOLDS ATTENDED

 CONTEXT